 Add a column and tags

-The body of the document contains a table for the item names, descriptions, prices, etc. Add a column and adjust the size/width.
+The body of the document contains a table for the product names, descriptions, prices, etc. Add a column and adjust the size/width.
 Then go to the Main Menu > Options > Settings > Custom Fields.
 Compare your own screen to this example screenshot:

 Referencing the above, if you wanted the column in your custom document to show the information listed in the 2nd position of your settings, then you would look for “ItemCustom2” in the Insert Merge Field drop-down selection in Microsoft Word.

 In our example, we want to show the Manufacturer information, which is on the 6th position so the tag we want to add is ItemCustom6.

 You might have noticed after adding a column, Word shifted the other columns to the right.
 It’s a little tricky to resize the columns to fit in the table, so we recommend replacing tags in an existing column.
 Here’s an example of the finished document with a custom column + tags.
 Replace the column with whichever tag you like by selecting it from the Insert Merge Field setting.
 Do not manually type in a tag name.
 It will not work that way.

 When you’re satisfied with your document, import it into inFlow Cloud begin using it.